Ultimate Puppy Potty Training Guide for New Dog Parents (Step-by-Step Method, Pro Tips & Mistakes to Avoid)

 Time PeriodPotty Pad Setup

-Days 1–3Full pad coverage
+Days 1–3Full coverage

-Days 4–7Reduce to 2/3 area
+Days 4–7Reduce to 2/3

 👀 Step 2: Recognize Potty Signals